eclipse-iceoryx/iceoryx/iceoryx_examples/icedelivery/README.md

         });

 Well, that's a bit of a [lambda](https://en.wikipedia.org/wiki/Anonymous_function#C++_(since_C++11)) jungle.
-Let's translate it into a story again: "Take the data and then if this succeeds work with the sample, if the sample is empty do something different, or else if an error occured, print the string 'Error receiving chunk.'"
+Let's translate it into a story again: "Take the data and then if this succeeds, work with the sample, if the sample is empty do something different, or else if an error occured, print the string 'Error receiving chunk.'"
 Of course you don't need to take care about all cases, but it is advised to do so.